THU-changc17/MetaScenario/README.md

-Considering the permission of the datasets, we do not upload the original datasets here, the URL of the relevant dataset is as follows:
+Considering the permission of the datasets, we do not upload the original datasets here, the URL of the relevant datasets are as follows:

 [NGSIM](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm)